DevDad-Main/Social-Media-Microservices/README.md

 ## Environment Variables

-Create `.env` files in each service directory with the following variables:
+Create `.env` files in each service directory.
+Use the appropriate URLs based on your deployment method.

+### For Docker Compose (Quick Start)

 ### API Gateway (.env)

 ```
 PORT=3000
 REDIS_URL=redis://redis:6379